Gambling-Free Day Counter

 24 Hours

 The first day is often the hardest.
-Urges are strongest, and withdrawal symptoms like restlessness and irritability are common.
+Urges can feel strongest early on.
 Focus on getting through one day at a time.

 1 Week